 Paralegal Associations in Kansas

-- Kansas City Paralegal Association – The Kansas City Paralegal Association was incorporated in 1975 to serve paralegals and legal assistants in the greater Kansas City area.
-Membership benefits include networking opportunities, professional development seminars, and regular luncheons with like-minded professionals.
-Annual dues are $45 for voting members, $40 for affiliate members, and $20 for student members.
+- Kansas City Paralegal Association (KCPA): Serves paralegals and legal assistants in the greater Kansas City area by offering networking opportunities, professional development seminars, and regular luncheons with legal professionals.